This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 On YouTube, I like:

 - BK Yoga Club – I’d categorize most of their classes as “gentle vinyasa”.
 There’s just enough movement to get you flowing without leaving you sore.
-Their classes are usually 10-30 minutes long and Paris and Alicia are the absolute best at bringing positivity to your day.
+Their classes are usually 10-30 minutes long and Paris and Alicia bring positivity to your day.

-- Yoga For Business Travelers (Five Parks Yoga) – This 30 minute practice is just a feel good stretch, hitting everywhere that’s likely to be tight after sitting all day in transit.
+- Yoga For Business Travelers (Five Parks Yoga) – This 30 minute practice is a “feel good” stretch, hitting everywhere that’s likely to be tight after sitting all day in transit.

-- Yoga for Flexibility (Yoga with Copper) – At home, I like Copper’s bikram-ish sequences but on the road, this hour-long vinyasa class is a good bet.
-It’s paced well and balances stretching with a little more physical effort which is great for revitalization.
+- Yoga for Flexibility (Yoga with Copper) – At home, I like Copper’s bikram-ish sequences but on the road, this hour-long vinyasa class is a better bet.
+It’s paced well and balances stretching with enough physical effort for revitalization.

 I’ve also tried a few apps – my favorites for travel are the Down Dog app which is highly customizable (about $50/year) and the Peloton app ($13/month) which makes it feel like you’re in an instructor-led vinyasa class.
-There are other great yoga apps out there, but in my opinion some of the others are too intense for traveling.
+There are other great yoga apps out there, but in my opinion some of the others are too intense for traveling (but Alo Moves is awesome for home).

 Namaste on Vacation